-REVARI (Real Estate Valuation and Research Inc.) can help you remove your Private Mortgage Insurance
+Let REVARI (Real Estate Valuation and Research Inc.) help you discover if you can get rid of your PMI

-A 20% down payment is typically the standard when purchasing a home.
-The lender's liability is often only the difference between the home value and the sum due on the loan, so the 20% provides a nice cushion against the charges of foreclosure, reselling the home, and natural value fluctuations in the event a borrower doesn't pay.
+A 20% down payment is typically accepted when purchasing a home.
+Since the liability for the lender is usually only the difference between the home value and the amount due on the loan, the 20% provides a nice cushion against the costs of foreclosure, selling the home again, and typical value changeson the chance that a purchaser doesn't pay.

-Lenders were taking down payments down to 10, 5 and even 0 percent in the peak of last decade's mortgage boom.
-How does a lender handle the additional risk of the small down payment?
+Lenders were taking down payments as low as 10, 5 and even 0 percent in the peak of last decade's mortgage boom.
+How does a lender endure the increased risk of the low down payment?
 The solution is Private Mortgage Insurance or PMI.
-This additional policy protects the lender in the event a borrower doesn't pay on the loan and the worth of the property is less than the balance of the loan.
+PMI takes care of the lender if a borrower defaults on the loan and the market price of the house is lower than the balance of the loan.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-With the implementation of The Homeowners Protection Act of 1998, on most loans lenders are forced to automatically terminate the PMI when the principal balance of the loan equals 78 percent of the primary loan amount.
-The law guarantees that, upon request of the homeowner, the PMI must be dropped when the principal amount reaches only 80 percent.
+The Homeowners Protection Act of 1998 obligates the lenders on nearly all loans to automatically cease the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
+The law pledges that, at the request of the homeowner, the PMI must be abandoned when the principal amount reaches only 80 percent.
 So, wise homeowners can get off the hook a little early.

-Since it can take many years to get to the point where the principal is just 20% of the initial amount borrowed, it's crucial to know how your home has appreciated in value.
-After all, every bit of appreciation you've accomplished over the years counts towards removing PMI.
-So why pay it after your loan balance has fallen below the 80% mark?
-Your neighborhood might not be heeding the national trends and/or your home could have secured equity before things calmed down, so even when nationwide trends hint at declining home values, you should understand that real estate is local.
+It can take many years to arrive at the point where the principal is just 20% of the initial amount of the loan, so it's essential to know how your home has increased in value.
+After all, all of the appreciation you've accomplished over time counts towards dismissing PMI.
+So why should you pay it after your loan balance has fallen below the 80% mark?
+Even when nationwide trends signify decreasing home values, realize that real estate is local.
+Your neighborhood may not be following the national trends and/or your home could have acquired equity before things simmered down.

-An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity goes over the 20% point, as it's a hard thing to know.
-As appraisers, it's our job to recognize the market dynamics of our area.
+An accredited, licensed real estate appraiser can help home owners understand just when their home's equity goes over the 20% point, as it's a difficult thing to know.
+It's an appraiser's job to keep up with the market dynamics of their area.
 At REVARI (Real Estate Valuation and Research Inc.), we know when property values have risen or declined.
-We're experts at pinpointing value trends in Claremont, Sullivan County and surrounding areas.
-When faced with figures from an appraiser, the mortgage company will generally do away with the PMI with little anxiety.
-At which time, the home owner can delight in the savings from that point on.
+We're experts at identifying value trends in Claremont, Sullivan County and surrounding areas.
+When faced with information from an appraiser, the mortgage company will most often cancel the PMI with little anxiety.
+At which time, the home owner can relish the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: